mysticthrive/SprintiQ/docs/browser-notifications.md

 # Browser Notifications

-This document explains how browser notifications work in SprintIQ and how to use them in your components.
+This document explains how browser notifications work in SprintiQ and how to use them in your components.

 ## Overview

 Browser notifications are now handled by the browser's permission system rather than being stored in the database.
 This means:

-- Notifications are shown even when the user is not on the SprintIQ tab
+- Notifications are shown even when the user is not on the SprintiQ tab
 - The permission status is managed by the browser
 - Users can enable/disable notifications through their browser settings